murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 az extension add --name spring
 ```

-Note - `spring-cloud` CLI extension `3.0.0` or later is a pre-requisite to enable the
+Note - `spring` CLI extension `1.1.5` or later is a pre-requisite to enable the
 latest Enterprise tier functionality to configure VMware Tanzu Components.
 Use the following
 command to remove previous versions and install the latest Enterprise tier extension: